se0hui/se0hui/README.md

 ----

-I am a first-year student at Gwangju Software Meister High School.
+I am SeoHui Lee, a first-year student at Gwangju Software Meister High School.
 I came here because I want to study my favorite field.
 I have a curious and passionate personality, so when I become interested in something, there's nothing I won't delve into.

 Moreover, music is a major driving force in my life.
 I particularly enjoy singing, and I'm interested in home recording.
 Singing is a special activity that brings me freedom.